So you have this new bundle of fluff with energy off the charts and you want to wear him out so he takes a nap.

-Short walks are fine but they should be kept to only a few short minutes and on soft surfaces such as grass.
+Short walks are fine but they should be kept to only a few short minutes and if you can keep the walk on soft surfaces such as grass.

-Don’t take your puppy for a long hike and expect not to have to carry him most of the way
+Don’t not take your 4 month old puppy for a short walk but also don’t take your puppy for a long hike in the woods and expect not to have to carry him most of the way.

 This is actually more wading than swimming at this point but there’s no greater time to introduce your water dog to the water.